k8spacket/k8spacket/README.md

 ---
 ## What's new in version 1.0.0

-- architecture of k8spacket changed to support `go plugins` (see available plugins here: https://github.com/k8spacket/plugins)
+- architecture of k8spacket changed to use `go plugins` (see available plugins here: https://github.com/k8spacket/plugins)
-- added plugin with metrics about the TLS handshake process inside and outside the cluster (TLS version and cipher suite used)
+- added the plugin with metrics about the TLS handshake process inside and outside the cluster (TLS version and cipher suite used)
-- added dashboard with TLS metrics
+- added a dashboard with TLS metrics

 ![docs/tls.gif](docs/tls.gif)